styx-emulator/styx-emulator/CONTRIBUTING.md

 Thanks for your interest in `styx`!

-If you're ever unsure or get stuck trying to make something work feel free to post a question to the repo's github `discussions`.
+If you're ever unsure or get stuck trying to make something work feel free to post a question in the [Community Discord](https://discord.gg/styx-emulator).

 ## Issues, Bug Reports, and Features